ibm-cloud-docs/containers/cs_clusters.md

 A VLAN configures a group of worker nodes and pods as if they were attached to the same physical wire.
 The private VLAN determines the private IP address that is assigned to a worker node during cluster creation, and the public VLAN determines the public IP address that is assigned to a worker node during cluster creation.

 For free clusters, the cluster's worker nodes are connected to an IBM-owned public VLAN and private VLAN by default during cluster creation.
 For standard clusters, you must connect your worker nodes to a private VLAN.
 You can either connect your worker nodes to both a public VLAN and the private VLAN, or to the private VLAN only.
 If you want to connect your worker nodes to a private VLAN only, you can designate the ID of an existing private VLAN during cluster creation or [create a new private VLAN](/docs/cli/reference/softlayer/index.html#sl_vlan_create).
 However, you must also configure an alternative solution to enable a secure connection between worker nodes and the Kubernetes master.
-For example, you can configure a Vyatta to pass traffic from the private VLAN worker nodes to the Kubernetes master.
-See "Set up a custom Vyatta to securely connect your worker nodes to the Kubernetes master" in the [IBM Cloud infrastructure (SoftLayer) documentation](https://knowledgelayer.softlayer.com/procedure/basic-configuration-vyatta) for more information.
+For example, you can [configure a Vyatta Gateway Appliance](https://www.ibm.com/blogs/bluemix/2017/07/kubernetes-and-bluemix-container-based-workloads-part4/) to pass traffic from the private VLAN worker nodes to the Kubernetes master.

 **Note**: If you have multiple VLANs for a cluster or multiple subnets on the same VLAN, you must turn on VLAN spanning so that your worker nodes can communicate with each other on the private network.
 For instructions, see [Enable or disable VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).